European-XFEL/EXtra-data/docs/reading_files.rst

        :doc:`dask_averaging`
          An example using Dask with EuXFEL data

-   .. automethod:: train_from_index

-   .. automethod:: train_from_id

-   .. automethod:: trains

    .. automethod:: select_trains

 The run or file object (a :class:`DataCollection`) also has methods to load